Decentology is building the Hyperverse, an open, blockchain-agnostic, decentralized, marketplace for composable smart contracts.

 Web3 audits are broken.
 In Web2, centralized organizations like Apple and Google, use a combination of automated and manual analysis and audits to ensure that developer-submitted code is high-quality, trustworthy and defect-free.
 In Web3, the closest equivalent to this is code audits performed by security experts on smart contracts.
 This audit model is fundamentally broken.
 Audits are very expensive ranging from $100-500K, but the auditors have no accountability if they miss a defect or vulnerability in the audit.
 Hyperverse fixes this with an innovative review and audit model.

 Hyperverse audits are an insurance layer for smart contracts.
 When a Smart Module is first submitted to the Hyperverse, multiple Registrars review the module package for completeness and to ensure that the module does not contain any malware.
 Next, multiple auditors audit the Smart Module’s code prior to deployment on-chain.
 If they trust the code, they can signal this by staking tokens.
 The staked tokens make the auditor eligible for a pro-rata portion of future revenue from the Smart Module.
 The aggregate staked tokens on a Smart Module by auditors also act as an insurance layer.
-If a defect or vulnerability in the Smart Module code causes loss of data or money, the staked tokens are slashed based on predefined rules, thus holding the auditor wholly or partially accountable.
+If a defect or vulnerability in the Smart Module code causes loss of data or ey, the staked tokens are slashed based on predefined rules, s holding the auditor wholly or partially accountable.

 The biggest challenge for developers building applications with composable smart contracts is knowing what contracts are available, their on-chain address, how to interact with the contract, who created the contracts and whether they can be trusted.